Site Map

 Causes

-Antithrombin III is a protein in the blood that blocks abnormal blood clots from forming.
+Antithrombin III is a protein in the blood that blocks blood clots from forming.
 It helps the body keep a healthy balance between bleeding and clotting.
 Congenital antithrombin III deficiency is an inherited disease.
-It occurs when a person receives one abnormal copy of the antithrombin III gene from a parent with the disease.
+It occurs when a person receives one variant copy of the antithrombin III gene from a parent with the disease.

 Symptoms